saihgupr/tumblrpx/README.md

-# tumblrpx - A fast, modern alternative to tumblrpx.com
+# tumblrpx - A fast, modern tumblr version of redditpx.com

 tuumblrpx is a fast & fun way to make slideshows out of reddit.